 - Make sure the environment is stable.
 Avoid sites that tend to flood during heavy rain or those that are too dry.
 You should also stay away from places exposed to strong winds, which could destroy young plants or prevent bees to move pollen.

 - Don’t plant too close to your home or other building structures.
-Stephanie Missos from the Home Inspection Hub recommends planting trees away from your home to avoid cracks and damage cause by dampness and a lack of proper ventilation.
+Stephanie Missos from the Home Inspection Hub recommends planting trees away from your home to avoid cracks and damage caused by dampness and a lack of proper ventilation.

 #2 Choosing the Best Size